projectceladon/celadon-documentation/source/getting-started/build-source.rst

 * A 64-bit development workstation running Ubuntu* 18.04 (Bionic Beaver) operating system.

-* At least 150GB of free disk space on your workstation to checkout the source code and to store the build artifacts.
+* Around 350GB of free disk space on your workstation is required to checkout the source code and to store the build artifacts.

 .. note::